The location where Sherry Lynn Marler went missing

 The location where Sherry Marler went missing

-This Google Street View image provides a wider view of the intersection where Sherry Marler went missing.
+This Google Street View image provides a wider view of the intersection where Sherry went missing.

 After parking his truck, Raymond went into the bank.
-As he was entering the building, Sherry reportedly exited the vehicle and walked across the road to the gas station.
+Meanwhile, Sherry reportedly exited the vehicle and walked across the street to the gas station.

-According to Raymond, he gave Sherry a dollar bill that day because she said that she was thirsty.
+Raymond said that he gave his stepdaughter a dollar bill because she was thirsty.

 Following her disappearance, all of her friends and acquaintances were contacted.
 However, none of them remembered seeing her that day.